RetroPie/RetroPie-Docs/docs/First-Installation.md

 (If these links become outdated see the downloads page [here](http://blog.petrockblock.com/retropie/retropie-downloads/).)

+If you are unsure which version of Raspberry Pi you have there is an easy way to check:

+Rpi 1= 1 raspberry when the pi boots up

+Rpi 2= 4 raspberries when the pi boots up

 ### Extract

 Once you have downloaded your SD card image you need to extract it using a program such as [7-Zip](http://www.7-zip.org/).
 You will extract the downloaded .gz file and the extracted file will be a .img file.